Ben10164/CPSC326/Unit 2.md

 -: 'a * 'b -> 'b = <fun>
 ```

 Function that adds one to the first and second value of tuple.
-Returns the

 ```ocaml
 let pair_add_1 p = ((fst p) + 1, (snd p) + 1) ;;